MartinEesmaa/VVCEasy/README.md

 Installation: Go to releases and download latest version.

 VVCEasy is not yet finished.
-You can test if you want it.
+I'm trying to work with codes.
+I'm not good coding programming, just simple coding.
+Sorry to say that.
+I will give update, once I release news.
+- Martin Eesmaa